Internal energy and information flows mediate input and output power in bipartite molecular machines: Derivations

 We rewrite the probability current,

 using the coordinate transformation \eqref{eq:transformation}-\eqref{eq:derivatives} from App.~\ref{app:entropy} to decouple the system dynamics into the probability currents of \bx~and \dx,

 Each of the coordinates' dynamics can be described by a 1D Smoluchowski equation~\cite[Ch.~VIII]{VanKampen1992}.
 We assume that each of the coordinates, \bx~and \dx, reach a steady state, where the gradient of the probability currents have to equal zero.
-Consequently, the probability current associated with each of these coordinates has to be uniform~\eqref{eq:uniformFlux} (independent of the system coordinates), simplifying the probability current,
+Consequently, the probability current associated with each of these coordinates has to be uniform\stkout{[S.18]}(independent of the system coordinates),